 Video mailers are printed on boardstock paper.
 At MediaFast, we utilize 350 gsm, 18 pt, c2s sbs to ensure the highest quality, which can vary from one supplier to the next.

 Yes, we offer design templates to help designers with all of our video marketing products.
-To learn more, view our design templates.
+To learn more, visit MediaFast templates.

 Video mailers can have anywhere from 0 to 14 buttons according to your needs.
-The most common buttons are pause/play, volume up, volume down, video chapter buttons (multiple videos can be included, each activated by its own button), skip forward 15 seconds, and skip back 15 seconds.
+The most common buttons are Pause/Play, Volume Up, Volume Down, Video Chapter buttons (multiple videos can be included, each activated by its own button), Skip Forward, and Skip Back.